Cheap vs. Expensive Pasta (Why Pasta Quality Matters!). Why Expensive Pasta Tastes Better Than The Cheap Stuff-

 Cheap vs. Expensive Pasta: Pasta Texture

 Have you ever wondered why the cheapest box of spaghetti is around $1 and other brands sell for $5 or $8?
-They have exactly the same ingredients: semolina and water.
-So what gives?

 To save even more time and produce large quantities of pasta, mass manufacturers then quickly dry the pasta, sometimes for only a few hours, before boxing it and shipping it.
 This ruins the texture entirely!

-The smooth pasta never fully marries to the sauce, and the quick dry time requires a quicker cook time, which in turn minimizes the window of perfectly cooked, toothsome al dente noodles to just a few seconds long.
+The smooth pasta never fully marries to the sauce, and the quick dry time requires a quicker cook time, which in turn minimizes the window of perfectly cooked, toothsome al dente pasta to just a few seconds long.

 Further, even if you are lucky to nail the “al dente,” the pasta will slowly wilt in the sauce.
 And don’t even think about eating it the next day.